-So as you can see there are a few reasons why Kobe got dramatically better in shooting the ball, but perhaps the most of them is the finger.
+So as you can see there are a few reasons why Kobe got dramatically better in shooting the ball, but perhaps the most prominent one is this – the finger.

-The reason he does it is because the index finger is the straightest finger we have in our hand, and if we use it right in our form then we can make our shot go straighter.
+The reason he does it is that the index finger is the straightest finger we have in our hand, and if we use it right when we shoot, we can make our shot go straighter.

-Basically Kobe uses the finger to avoid shooting sideways and keeping his shot straight.
+Basically Kobe uses the index finger to avoid shooting sideways and keeping his shot straight.

 Here’s the thing though, you have to use the finger correctly to be able to rip the benefit from this method.